MicrosoftDocs/mixed-reality/mixed-reality-docs/system-gesture.md

 </table>

 # Bloom
-In HoloLens, we design the “Bloom” gesture, which is a symbolic gesture mimicking the flower blossom, for the ease of perform and recall.
-To do the bloom gesture on HoloLens, hold out your hand , palm up, with your fingertips together.
-Then open your hand.<br>
+To bring up the start menu in HoloLens, we designed “Bloom”, which is a symbolic gesture mimicking the flower blossom.
+It's distinctive for surefooted interaction, easy to perform, and quick to recall.
+To do the bloom gesture on HoloLens, hold out your hand with your palm up and fingertips together, then open your hand by spreading your fingers.<br>
 ![bloom](images/bloom.PNG)<br>

 # Wrist button
-In HoloLens 2, we replace the Bloom gesture with a wrist button, which follows our Instinctual Interaction design principles.
-By showing users the button on the button of wrist will they have the intuition to press it with another hand.
-No more training is needed.<br>
+In HoloLens 2, we replaced the Bloom gesture with a wrist button, allowing for a more Instinctual Interaction that requires no additional teaching.
+By showing users the button on the wrist, they can intuitively reach out and press it with the other hand.<br>
 ![wrist button](images/wrist-button.PNG)<br>

 # Eye gaze and palm up pinch
-For accessibility purpose, we also have a 1 handed solution, which only requires users to eye gaze at the button, then use the same hand to perfomr palm up pinch.<br>
+We have also designed a one-handed solution for ease of access in HoloLens 2.
+This gesture requires users to eye gaze at the wrist button, then use the same hand to perform a palm up pinch between the thumb and index finger.<br>
 ![eye gaze and palm up pinch](images/eye-gaze-and-pinch.PNG)<br>